vpatryshev/LaTeX-Cookbook/README.md

 ## Instructions and Navigations
-All of the code is organized into folders.
+All the code is organized into folders.
 For example, Chapter02.

 The code will look like the following:
 ```